Ikuo Yamahana

-Ikuo Yamahana (山花 郁夫, Yamahana Ikuo) is a Japanese politician of the Constitutional Democratic Party of Japan, who serves as a member of House of Representatives in the Diet (national legislature).
+Ikuo Yamahana (山花 郁夫, Yamahana Ikuo) is a Japanese politician of the Constitutional Democratic Party of Japan, who served as a member of House of Representatives in the Diet (national legislature).

 Political career

 Yamahana is the son of the former chairman of the Japanese Socialist Party, Sadao Yamahana.
 He started his political career as a secretary to then-Diet member and future Prime Minister Yukio Hatoyama.

 (Left to right) Banri Kaieda, Yamahana and Takeshi Nakane talking with Yukiya Amano, Director General of the IAEA, at the Ministerial Conference on Nuclear Safety in Vienna, June 2011.

 Yamahana has only run in Tokyo's 22nd district for all his parliamentary career and represented it several times.
 He lost his seat twice in the LDP landslides of 2005 and 2012.
 After 2 unsuccessful runs to regain his seat in 2012 and 2014, Yamahana managed to return to the Diet in the 2017 election via the Tokyo proportional representation block.
 While losing the race for the Tokyo-22nd seat, he gained enough votes to be returned through the CDP's list in the Tokyo block.

 Yamahana served as Parliamentary Secretary for Foreign Affairs in the cabinet of Naoto Kan and as Deputy Justice Minister in the cabinet of Yoshihiko Noda.